 Development of stylistic patterns over the course of time presents a vast field of research.
 Patterns can only be discerned by detailed and systematic analogies, which help to ascertain similarities and establish their basic range.
 However, even the few examples cited here provide a diachronic dimension: an ongoing diachronic process of pattern evolution as a framework for metaphor development and networking.
 My aim is to show that these patterns are not an invention of recent centuries, but a logical diachronic development of thought and language.
+My diachronic findings do not provide any evidence in favour of the "mixed metaphor" theory.

-Thus, the stylistic pattern of extended metaphor is a mental pattern that is characterised by cross-century stability.
+Thus, the stylistic pattern of extended metaphor is characterised by cross-century stability.
+The instantiation does not repeat itself, the pattern does.
 It is viewed as a structure of thought that is reproduced in new creative instantiations.
 A fundamental tenet proposed here is sustainability of the stylistic pattern of extended metaphor throughout the history of the English language.